Michael Allmand

-Michael Allmand VC (22 August 1923 – 24 June 1944) was an English Second World War recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Michael Allmand (22 August 1923 – 24 June 1944) was an English Second World War recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Born into a Catholic family in London in 1923, Allmand attended Ampleforth College before studying history at Oxford University in 1941.
 He joined the British Indian Army in 1942 and was commissioned into the Indian Armoured Corps for service in the Far East.

 He later volunteered to serve with the Chindits and in 1944 saw action against the Japanese during the Battle of Mogaung, during which he was killed in action at the age of 20.

 Early life

 Michael Allmand was born in Golders Green, London, to Professor Arthur John MC and Marguerite Marie Allmand on 22 August 1923.
-Allmand's father, son of Frank (1858-1948) and Mary Allmand, née Thomas (1861-1918), was a Professor of chemistry at Kings College London and later dean of the faculty who came from a flour milling family in Wrexham, England (later Wales).
-The Allmands had it's origins in the Malpas area of Cheshire.
-Allmands mother Marguerite hailed from a family of Normans from the Saint-Lô district who were small landowners and professionals.
-Allmand grew up in a bilingual home speaking both English and French.
+Allmand's father, son of Frank (1858-1948) and Mary Allmand, née Thomas (1861-1918), was a Professor of chemistry at King's College London and later dean of the faculty who came from a flour milling family in Wrexham, England (later Wales).
+The Allmands originated in the Malpas area of Cheshire.
+Allmand's mother Marguerite hailed from a family of Normans from the Saint-Lô district who were small landowners and professionals.
+Allmand grew up in a bilingual home, speaking both English and French.

-Allmand had a brother, the medieval historian Christopher Allmand (1936 – 2022), and a sister Marguerite Allmand (1921 - 2009) later Marguerite Murphy who was a member of the Auxiliary Territorial Service and worked as a code breaker at Bletchley Park during the Second World War.Allmand was raised in a Roman Catholic family, with his father being a convert to the faith and later a Knight of the Order of St. Gregory the Great, who were parishioners at St. Edward the Confessor Church Golders Green.
+Allmand had a brother, the medieval historian Christopher Allmand (1936–2022), and a sister Marguerite Allmand (1921–2009), later Marguerite Murphy, who was a member of the Auxiliary Territorial Service and worked as a code breaker at Bletchley Park during the Second World War.
+Allmand was raised in a Roman Catholic family, with his father being a convert to the faith and later a Knight of the Order of St. Gregory the Great, who were parishioners at St. Edward the Confessor Church Golders Green.
 Allmand himself had a deep and abiding religious faith.

 Allmands childhood home was at No 5 North Square, Hampstead Garden Suburb.

-Allmand was educated at the Benedictine Public School Ampleforth College, in North Yorkshire, England, before attending Oriel College, Oxford University in 1941 where he began to study history.
+Allmand was educated at Ampleforth College, in North Yorkshire, England, before attending Oriel College, Oxford in 1941 where he began to study history.
 While at Oxford, Allmand served as the founding editor of a literary review journal called The Wind and the Rain, and began writing a biography of Edmund Burke.

-His

 Military career

-At the end of 1942, amidst the backdrop of the Second World War, Allmand left university and joined the British Indian Army.
+At the end of 1942, amidst the backdrop of World War II, Allmand left university and joined the British Indian Army.
 He was commissioned into the Indian Armoured Corps, and assigned to the 6th Duke of Connaught's Own Lancers.
-Allmand was sent to India where, following a call from GHQ India, he volunteered for service with the Chindits during the Operation Thursday and was subsequently attached to the 3rd Battalion, 6th Gurkha Rifles (3/6 GR).
+Allmand was sent to India where, following a call from GHQ India, he volunteered for service with the Chindits during Operation Thursday and was subsequently attached to the 3rd Battalion, 6th Gurkha Rifles (3/6 GR).